Geffrerson7/TASK-API/README.md

 # TASK-API

+## Description
 All app made with django-rest-framework and has the functions of user sign-up and login and also task creation.

-## Description

-Todo app hecha con django-rest-framework y tiene las funciones de sign-up y login de usuarios y también creación de tareas.

 ## Getting Started